rdntech14/DesignPattern_Factory/README.md

-Factory Pattern in Java
+Factory Design Pattern in Java
 =====

-# What is Factory Pattern
+# What is Factory Design Pattern

 It is a creational pattern.